zlucksolutions/intercom-articles-importer-plugin/readme.txt

 	== Frequently Asked Questions ==

 	1. Do you import intercom tags too? - Nope.
 Right now intercom doesn't provide tags to be imported, that support will be added really soon.
+	2. The articles page does not work and display the page not found? - Update your permalink once after sync the articles.

 	= 1.0 =